 That said, when it comes to free WordPress themes, you cannot necessarily expect a superior quality of design and functionality.
 Support options are likely to be limited, and updates may be hit and miss.
 Finally, unless you’re an experienced coder, you’ll probably have to take your theme as it is – customization options tend to be thin among free themes.

 If your heart is set on a free theme, make sure that you make your selection from a reputable source.
-WooCommerce itself offers a selection of free themes, and that aside, an enormous number of WooCommerce-enabled themes can be found on WordPress.org.
+An enormous number of WooCommerce-enabled themes can be found on WordPress.org.
 Unfortunately, WordPress.org’s filtering feature leaves much to be desired, so you will have to refer to a theme’s description to discover whether it is WooCommerce compatible or not.

-In our opinion, if you are running an online store, it is worth paying for a high quality premium theme.
-Prices start low and can go high, but you can expect to fork out around $50 for a high quality theme.
+In our opinion, if you are running an online store, it is worth paying for a high-quality premium theme.
+Prices start low and can go high, but you can expect to fork out around $50 for a hhigh-quality theme.
 This is a one-off cost and can make an enormous difference to your income in the long term.

 By choosing a premium WooCommerce theme, you can expect a well designed and highly usable storefront coupled with attentive support and regular updates.
 Furthermore, premium themes tend to offer advanced customization options not typically available to their free counterparts.